William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 B66 - Grid reference SP021865

-On commons, wastes and woodlands manorial tenants often had certain rights, which usually included the right to pasture livestock.
-One of these was known as the right of pannage ie. the grazing of pigs.
+On commons, wastes and woodlands manorial tenants often had certain rights, which usually included the right to pasture livestock known as the right of pannage ie. the grazing of pigs.
 In autumn pigs were sent into the wood pasture to be fattened up on acorns or beechnuts before being slaughtered and salted for winter eating.

 For his trouble of owning the land the lord of the manor generally received a rent of one pig in ten.